-Our service complaint process
+Our Service Complaint process

-If you are not satisfied with the service that you have received, contact the CRA employee you have been dealing with or call the telephone number that you were given.
-If you are not pleased with the way your concerns are addressed, you can ask to discuss the matter with the employee's supervisor.
+If you are not satisfied with the service you have received, contact the Canada Revenue Agency (CRA) employee you have been dealing with (or call the phone number you have been given).
+If you still disagree with the way your concerns are being addressed, ask to discuss the matter with the employee's supervisor.

-If the matter is not settled, you can then file a service complaint by completing Form RC193, Service-Related Complaint.
-If you are still not satisfied, you can file a complaint with the Office of the Taxpayers' Ombudsman.
+If the matter is still not resolved, you have the right to file a service complaint by completing Form RC193, Service-related Complaint.
+If you are still not satisfied with the way the CRA has handled your complaint, you can contact the Taxpayers' Ombudsman.

-For more information, go to www.cra.gc.ca/complaints or see Booklet RC4420, Information on CRA - Service Complaints.
+For more information, go to www.cra.gc.ca/complaints or see Booklet RC4420, Information on CRA-Service Complaints.